“It’s a crisis born of malevolence, made worse by incompetence. And every day, those families are paying the price.”

 Some who did buy it were evangelical leaders.

-After clear, voluminous evidence of racism, xenophobia, sexual misconduct, financial corruption, and self-enrichment using the Oval Office — not to mention wholesale violations of the Protestant Seventh, Eighth, Ninth, and Tenth Commandments — evangelicals finally drew the line at child abuse and spoke up.
-They demanded the program be halted, but they publicly swallowed Trump’s phony line of defense:
+After clear, voluminous evidence of racism, xenophobia, sexual misconduct, financial corruption, and self-enrichment using the Oval Office — not to mention wholesale violations of the Protestant seventh, eighth, ninth, and 10th commandments — white evangelicals finally drew the line at child abuse and spoke up.
+They demanded the program be halted but they publicly swallowed Trump’s phony line of defense:

 “‘This is not the administration’s fault,’ [Franklin] Graham said in an interview this week.
 ‘I don’t point the finger at Trump.’
 While reiterating his stance against the separation of families, Mr. Graham echoed the president’s false assertion that current law requires the government to do so.
 ‘President Trump doesn’t make the law, he can only enforce it,’ he said.
 Mr. Graham also accused lawmakers of visiting detention centers for political gain, after recent high-profile trips by Democrats.”